Area: Supply Chain Management and Analytics

 SCMA 339 - Quantitative Solutions for Supply Chain Management,

 SCMA 606 - Supply Chain Innovation,

 SCMA 675 - MBA Operations Management,

 SCMA 693 - Field Projects in Supply Chain Management & Analytics

-- Supply Chain Management in Retail, Healthcare, and Food Industries, Innovation, Supply Chain Risks and Disruptions, Social Responsibility, Information-sharing and Analytics in the Global Supply Chain
+- Retail, Healthcare, and Food Industry Supply Chains, Supply Risk and Disruption, Corporate Social Responsibility, Information Management and Analytics in the Global Supply Chain

-Jeff Shockley (Ph.D., Clemson University) is Associate Professor of Supply Chain Management and Analytics at Virginia Commonwealth University, Richmond, VA, where he teaches graduate and undergraduate coursework in the areas of operations management, quantitative analysis, global logistics and transportation, and supply chain management.
-Dr. Shockley’s current work examines supply chain innovation performance and operational design effectiveness, particularly in retailing, healthcare, and other service-related industries.
+Jeff Shockley (Ph.D., Clemson University) is Associate Professor of Supply Chain Management and Analytics at Virginia Commonwealth University, Richmond, VA, where he teaches graduate and undergraduate coursework in the areas of operations management, quantitative analysis, innovation, and supply chain management.
+Dr. Shockley’s current work examines supply chain innovation and operational performance, particularly in retailing, healthcare, and other service-related industries.
 His papers have appeared in a number of prestigious journals including the Journal of Operations Management, Journal of Supply Chain Management, Production and Operations Management, and Decision Sciences among others.
 Prior to academic work, he held several corporate management positions in the retailing and healthcare industries.
 He is an Associate Editor for the Journal of Operations Management and on the Editorial Review Boards of Production and Operations Management and Decision Sciences.